 Freshplace is our innovative client-choice, fresh food and case management food pantry located on our main campus in Hartford.
 Freshplace serves up to 100 families living in the poorest neighborhoods in the North End of Hartford.
-Volunteers help unload donated food, food pantry inventory and organization of the shopping area.
-Volunteer shifts available: Tuesdays, Thursdays and Fridays from 10:00 am to 2:00 pm.
+Volunteers help clients shop for food, unload donated food, pantry inventory, organize shelves and cleanup.
+(Two volunteer spots currently open: Thursdays 9:30am-1pm and Fridays 9am-12pm)

 Chrysalis Center currently has gardens at its main campus in Hartford, and a two-acre food forest at Cosgrove Commons, our supportive housing site in Hartford.
 These gardens help clients learn how to harvest and grow their own foods, as well as make them available for Freshplace and Homestead Farmers’ Market and La Cocina Catering.
 Volunteers plant, harvest and upkeep gardens.
 Volunteer shifts are seasonal.